emresenDEV/emresenDEV/README.md

 <h2 align="left"> Developer.
 Traveler.
 Artist </h2>

 <!-- ABOUT ME -->
 <p>I'm a software engineering student at Western Governors University, set to graduate in 2024.
 With a passion for both art and code, I find joy in crafting digital solutions and constantly learning.
-Based just an hour east of Houston, I'm always eager to collaborate with fellow creatives on exciting projects.
+Based just an hour east of Houston, I'm always eager to collaborate with other creative minds on exciting projects.
 When I'm not immersed in technology, I'm likely buried in a good book, appreciating art, or exploring new places.
 Let's connect on LinkedIn or through email and embark on a journey of innovation and creativity together! 🚀🎨👩‍💻</p>
 <!-- UNORDERED LIST ABOUT ME || UPDATE AS NEEDED -->
 <div>
 <ul>